 Several of his articles have been cited in academic journals (SAGE Publishing), business consulting reports (Deloitte), the UN Office for Disaster Risk Reduction, and other news media internationally.

-Noah is currently producing an unscripted TV series on law enforcement with an LA-based production company.
+Noah is currently producing a docuseries TV series on law enforcement for a US TV network.